 You can receive direct deposits and make bill payments from the account.
 You can also use your debit card to make purchases or withdraw cash from ATMs.

-Some online banks pay interest to their checking account holders, but Chime Bank does not.
+Some online banks like Chime pay interest to their checking account holders, but Chime does not.
 The lack of this element is worth considering if you plan on keeping a lot of money in the account.

 One feature of the Chime Spending Account that is relatively unique among online checking accounts is that you can make cash deposits.
 Many online banks only allow electronic transfers and mobile check deposits.